wp-plugins/chimpexpress/readme.txt

 * Fix to include css and js files only on ChimpExpress pages.
 * Adjusted css selectors to avoid conflicting with other plugins/widgets.
 * Fixed multiple backslashes being added to campaign content (entered in wysiwyg editor).
+= 1.6 =
+* Fixed all compatibility issues with the latest Wordpress versions (3.3 and later)
+* Bugfix: inserting blog posts didn't work in newer versions
+* Bugfix: fixed issue when editor wasn't working properly
+* Bugfix: fixed several Javascript errors
+* Minor updates on the user interface